MicrosoftDocs/ai-builder/ai-builder-docs/prediction-performance.md

 Depending on the data distribution of your historical data, the actual accuracy rates that correspond to the above grades can vary.
 The difference accounts for the fact that the improvement relative to your baseline rate changes when you move that baseline.

 Let's say your model predicts if a shipment will arrive on-time or not.
-If your historical on-time rate is 80%, an accuracy score of 92 would correspond to a B grade.
+If your historical on-time rate is 80%, an performance score of 92 would correspond to a B grade.
 But, if your historical on-time rate is only 50%, 92 would correspond to an A grade.
 That's because 92 is a much better improvement over 50% than it is over 80%, and you'd expect a random guess to be close to those percentages.

 This example shows the accuracy ranges for each grade when the historical data contains different on-time rates for a binary prediction.